Skip to content

 • Entities: Toronto (location)

-Question Answering: A knowledge base of question and answer pairs with NLP.
+Question Answering is a knowledge base of question and answer pairs with NLP.
 Content, like an FAQ, is indexed and service is published as a REST endpoint.
+Common inputs are FAQ websites, documents, and information brochures.

 Question Answering (QA) vs Language Understanding